HaoKang-Timmy/finetune/README.md

 Then I try to use these two sets of parameters to analyze the difference.

-## Difference of two sets of parameters
+## Difference of Two Sets of Parameters

 ### cos similarity of bias